 Yes.
 Participants may start working and can be paid prior to receiving their Social Security numbers.
 We encourage all participants to apply for their Social Security number as soon as possible, but wait at least 3-4 days after registering in SEVIS.
-They should provide proof of application (a copy of the application receipt and/or a copy of application for SS-5) to their employer.
+They should provide proof of application (a copy of the application receipt and/or a copy of the Online Social Security Number Application confirmation page) to their employer.

 What if my Summer Work Travel employee doesn’t have a Social Security number when wage reports (Forms W-2) are due?

 - Paper Filers: If the worker applied for a card but didn’t receive the number in time for filing, enter “Applied For” in Box A.